ejboettcher/tutorial/en/python_introduction/README.md

 > Part of this chapter is based on tutorials by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots).

 Let's write some code!
+First, Log onto PythonAnywhere.
+* Click `New console` $bash
+  * bash is a linux terminal shell

+Congratulation!
+You can now program in the CLOUD now.
+Let's start programing in Python!

 ## Python prompt